uajqq/weewx-davishealthapi/README.md

 Alternatively, you could `git clone` the repository and point `wee_extension` towards the resulting folder.

 ## Configuration
 By default, the installer installs `davishealthapi` as a service, allowing your station to keep collecting weather information via its usual driver.
 It runs during every archive interval and inserts data into its own SQL database.
-Alternatively, you could install it as a driver, in which case it runs as often as you specify in `weewx.conf`.
-Instructions are listed in the `davishealthapi.py` file.

 ### API keys
 Once installed, you need to add your Davis WeatherLink Cloud API key, station ID, and secret.
 To obtain an API key and secret, go to your WeatherLink Cloud account page and look for a button marked "Generate v2 Token."
 Once you complete the process, enter your key and secret where indicated in weewx.conf.